-- Although she never shows the accent, Revy from Black Lagoon is from New York (it's implied she's from Harlem).
+- Although she never shows the accent, Revy from Black Lagoon is from New York (specifically she grew up on Mott Street ).

 - The Captain from Nextwave was a random drunken thug from Brooklyn until Sufficiently Advanced Aliens decided he was The Chosen One and gave him superpowers.
 He's your hero!

-- The phenomenon apparently crosses species barriers, because Dex-Starr the Red Lantern is from Brooklyn.
+- The phenomenon apparently crosses species barriers, because Red Lantern Dex-Starr is from Brooklyn.
 He's a cat.

-- Captain America is from Brooklyn.
+- Captain America is from the Lower East Side (Brooklyn in the movies).
 He doesn't seem to have the "rage" (usually) because he's very disciplined.
 However, he definitely has the determination and adamant refusal to back down from fighting the bad guys that comes with this trope.